-The UK is divided into deaneries, each of which has a school for each medical discipline.
-The deaneries are responsible for assessing standards during training and for recognising training hospital posts.
-Each deanery has a Specialty Training Committee for O&G which conducts an Annual Review of Competence Progression (ARCP) for each trainee every year, to check on their progress.
+The UK is divided into deaneries, each of which is responsible for assessing postgraduate training standards within a given region and medical discipline.
+All deaneries have a Specialty Training Committee for O&G which conducts an Annual Review of Competence Progression (ARCP) for each trainee every year, to check on their progress.

 Medical training in the UK is a highly competitive field and there will always be more doctors seeking to undertake training than places available.
 You need to be very clear about what you want to do, and plan accordingly.
 Remember that you will need to be registered with the GMC before coming to work in the UK.

 All UK medical undergraduates have to complete the 2-year foundation programme before applying to specialty training.
 They then receive a national training number (NTN).
 All doctors entering postgraduate specialty training must have completed 24 months of experience since gaining their primary medical qualification, whether in the UK or in another country, and must provide evidence of completion of foundation programme competencies.

 Specialty training in O&G takes a minimum of 7 years (ST1–ST7), although trainees may take longer if they wish to train part-time or take time out of programme, e.g. for research, or to undertake subspecialty training.